catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

 Prerequisites
 -------------

-The prerequisites for this example are the same as the previous with the following additions:
+The prerequisites for this example are the same as the previous one.

-- stress (a stress testing program) is installed on one of the webserver instances.

 Process
 -------